cmdocumentation/housing-affordability-analysis/README.md

 | 55–64     | 5.80%                    | 3.41%                        |
 | 65+       | 5.78%                    | 3.49%                        |

-**Why this matters:** While immigrants are more likely than non-immigrants to face extreme burden, the rate does not increase with career progression.
-It actually decreases slightly from 6.60% (age 25–34) to 5.72% (age 45–54).
+**Why this matters:** Yes, immigrants are more likely than non-immigrants to face extreme housing costs—roughly twice as likely.
+But here's the good news: it's not common (only 5–6% of working-age immigrants), and it doesn't get worse as they age.
+In fact, it slightly improves, dropping from 6.60% (ages 25–34) to 5.72% (ages 45–54).
+This means the worst-case scenario isn't growing.
+It's shrinking.

 ---